Canon S120 vs Leica V-LUX 3

 It is notable that the S120 offers wifi support, while the V-LUX 3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the S120 and the V-LUX 3 have been discontinued, but can regularly be found used on eBay.
+Both the S120 and the V-LUX 3 have been discontinued, but can regularly be found used on ebay.
 The V-LUX 3 was replaced by the Leica V-LUX 4, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the S120 and V-LUX 3 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Leica V-LUX 3 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon S120 and the Leica V-LUX 3?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.